micro-js/create-action/Readme.md

 ## toString sugar

 Action creators returned by `createAction` override `Function.prototype.toString`, and instead return the type string.
-This allows the function to double as the action type, for useThis means that instead of writing this:
+This allows the function to double as the action type, which means that instead of writing this:

 ```javascript
 const SET_TEXT = 'SET_TEXT'